 A delicious and nutrient-packed red smoothie recipe to alternate with your favourite green smoothie recipe!
 There is so much goodness jammed into this smoothie.
 The beetroot provides your body with a stack of antioxidants and vitamins.
 Studies have found that beetroot can reduce blood pressure and inflammation.
 Ginger has been used for centuries for its medicinal properties.
 It aids digestion, relieves nausea, has anti-inflammatory effects and can ease cold and flu symptoms such as headaches and sore throats.
-Lemon is wonderful for your liver, the detox organ of the body.
+Lemon is wonderful for your liver, the detox organ of

 This is a delicious, decadent smoothie which makes a filling and satisfying snack or breakfast.

 1 handful ice